Azure-Samples/openai-end-to-end-baseline/README.md

    - Base64 encode the client-facing certificate.

-     :bulb: No matter if you used a certificate from your organization or you generated one from above, you'll need the certificate (as `.pfx`) to be Base64 encoded for proper storage in Key Vault later.
+     :bulb: No matter if you used a certificate from your organization or generated one from above, you'll need the certificate (as `.pfx`) to be Base64 encoded for proper storage in Key Vault later.

      ```bash
      export APP_GATEWAY_LISTENER_CERTIFICATE_APPSERV_BASELINE=$(cat appgw.pfx | base64 | tr -d '\n')